Andy MikhaielYour price helps me to win the orders, thank you very much, will send you more POs.

 Philip PronkThank you dear, my customers love your patch cords' excellent quality.

-OTRDHigh Quality Launch Cable Box with Low Insertion Loss Compact Design High Reliability and Stability
+G657A FTTH Network Launch Cable Box With Low Insertion Loss Compact Design

 |Name||OTRD Lanch Cable Box||Color||Yellow Or Customized|